 The Department of Physical Therapy and the College of Public Health and Health Professions offer a number of different scholarship opportunities.
-Further details regarding the College scholarships are available at:
+Further details regarding the college scholarships can be found on the PHHP website.

 The Claudette Finley Scholarship Award